svdhoog/ETACE/README.md

 plot.yaml
 transform.yaml [optional]

-To start the library, run from the /src folder
+To start the library, you should run it from the root FLAViz folder:

-$ python main.py path-to-config-folder
+$ python3 main.py config

+where `config` is the path to the config folder containing the configuration files:

+* config.yaml
+* plot_config.yaml
+* transformations.yaml

 ------------------------------------
-2018-02-08 11:00 svdh
+2018-05-08 11:00 svdh